luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 This is some of the initial critical feedback we recevied.

 ### Overall Design Highlights

+- Define multiple ways of navigating the content
+- Clearly define terminology and expand support features
+- Provide a dedicated onboarding experience

 ![Overall design highlights](https://user-images.githubusercontent.com/349454/192349688-3ffd827c-acca-4b76-94dc-efe27257d276.jpg)

 Some of that feedback was added to a backlog and prioritized.